Essential dimension and pro-finite group schemes: Continuous and fce dimensions

-If $G$ is a pro-algebraic group scheme (every affine group scheme is pro-algebraic) and $T$ a $G$-torsor, consider the projective system of torsors $(T\times^GH)_{G\to H}$ where $H$ is a group scheme of finite type and $G\to H$ is an homomorphism.
+Let $G$ be a pro-finite group scheme and $T$ a $G$-torsor, consider the projective system of torsors $(T\times^GH)_{G\to H}$ where $H$ is a finite group scheme and $G\to H$ is an homomorphism.
 If we have two homomorphisms $G\to H$, $G\to H'$ with a third homomorphism $H\to H'$ that makes the diagram commute, a basic property of essential dimension tells us that $\ed_k T\times^GH\ge \ed_k T\times^GH'$, i.e. essential dimension increases along the projective system.

-If we think the torsors $T\times^GH$ as increasingly better approximations of $T$ (this is particularly convenient if $G$ is pro-finite thanks to \autoref{proftor}), then it makes sense to consider the limit of the essential dimensions of $T\times^GH$.
-Thanks to the argument above, this limit exists and is just the supremum of $\ed_kT\times^GH$ where $G\to H$ varies as above.
+If we think the torsors $T\times^GH$ as increasingly better approximations of $T$ thanks to \autoref{proftor}, then it makes sense to consider the limit of the essential dimensions of $T\times^GH$.
+Thanks to the argument above, this limit exists in $\N\cup\{\infty\}$ and is just the supremum of $\ed_kT\times^GH$ where $G\to H$ varies as above.
 Hence, we give the following definition.